syncfusion-content/fileformat-docs/File-Formats/PDF/Assemblies-Required.md

 documentation: UG
 keywords: Assemblies
 ---
-# Assemblies Required to work with .NET PDF
+# Assemblies Required to work with PDF in .NET

 The following assemblies need to be referenced in your application based on the platform.
 <table>